McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 {{% /tab %}}
 {{< /tabs >}}

 Passthrough syntax is only available by [further configuration](#passthrough-configuration) and has limited features as it does not provide any of the below parameter.
-Nevertheless, it is widely adopted in other Markdown parsers like GitHub and therefore is the recommend syntax for generating portable Markdown.
+Nevertheless, it is widely available in other Markdown parsers like GitHub and therefore is the recommend syntax for generating portable Markdown.

 ### Parameter